kondurupriyanka/book-hive-community/README.md

 - React
 - shadcn-ui
 - Tailwind CSS

+# AI Tools Used

+1. Lovable: Utilized for rapid development and deployment of the web application.

+3. Gemini AI API: Integrated to provide intelligent chatbot responses and book recommendations.

+5. Chatgpt - Optimized and detailed oriented prompts for website

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/3d4927f6-77ee-4046-a889-15eeb5281e98) and click on Share -> Publish.